Dance classes improve balance in the elderly and the work areas of the brain responsible for motor skills.

 In a study published in Frontiers in Human Neuroscience, involved healthy volunteers older than 60 years.
 Half of them are involved in dance for more than 18 months.
 Others were traditional exercise program, including walking, stationary bikes, strength training and stretching.

-The dance group was engaged twice a week during the first six months, then once a week. dance styles changed every two weeks, from Latin to jazz.
+The dance group was engaged twice a week during the first six months, then once a week.
+Styles of dance changed every two weeks, from Latin to jazz.
 14 people from the group dances and 12 people from the traditional fitness group engaged for 18 months.
 The study found that only members of the dance group showed improvement in balance.

 "Further studies are needed to determine whether dancing can actually reduce the risk of neurodegenerative diseases such as Alzheimer's disease," - says Müller.
 According to Marquez, it would be interesting to conduct the same study in adults who already have some cognitive impairment, and to see whether such changes.